GLOBAL MARKETS-Fed caution hits dollar as Japan anticipation builds

 By Marc Jones

-LONDON, July 28 (Reuters) - The dollar took its biggest tumble in almost two months on Thursday and stocks fell from nine-month highs as cautious sounds from the Fed left focus firmly on Japan's next round of money-printing measures.
+LONDON, July 28 (Reuters) - The dollar took its biggest tumble in almost two months on Thursday and stocks crept to nine-month highs as cautious sounds from the U.S. Federal Reserve left the focus firmly on Japan's next round of money-printing measures.

-The greenback was down 0.5 percent against six other major currencies and Wall Street was heading for weaker start after the U.S. Federal Reserve ended its meeting on Wednesday with little suggestion it was in a rush to raise U.S. interest rates.
+The dollar was down 0.7 percent against six other major currencies after the Fed ended its meeting on Wednesday with little suggestion that it was in a rush to raise U.S. interest rates.

 It had seen traders cut their bets on a September Fed move to just 17 percent.
-Benchmark 10-year U.S. government bond yields fell back to 1.5 percent with the move eventually following in European bonds after a choppy morning.
+Benchmark 10-year U.S. government bond yields fell back to 1.5 percent though there was no follow-through in Europe where yields nudged higher.

-The yen notched its fourth rise in six days as news that Tokyo had unveiled a surprisingly large 28 trillion yen ($265 billion) stimulus package left traders wondering how aggressive the Bank of Japan would be when it meets on Friday.
+The yen, meanwhile, notched its fourth rise in six days as news that Tokyo had unveiled a surprisingly large 28 trillion yen ($265 billion) stimulus package left traders wondering how aggressive the Bank of Japan would be when it meets on Friday.

 Speculation has been intense for weeks, causing whipsaw moves in currencies as analysts forecast even deeper negative Japanese rates and yet more bond purchase-driven money-printing.